25 Mindfulness Stress Reduction Techniques & Exercises

 4. Non-Guided Breath Focus

 In non-guided breath concentration, a mindfulness-based stress reduction exercise, you focus just on your breath without any additional direction—that of recordings or instructors.
 This exercise helps you become independent in mindfulness and increases your capacity to interact with the present.
-Studies show that concentrating on your breath may activate the parasympathetic nervous system, therefore promoting relaxation and stress reduction.
+Concentrating on your breath activates the parasympathetic nervous system, therefore promoting relaxation and stress reduction, as backed by scientific data.

 5. The 3-Minute Breathing Space

-A woman practicing mindfulness techniques for stress as she holds her head while surrounded by overwhelming work demands.
+A woman practicing mindfulness techniques for stress reduction

 6. The Observer Meditation